golanlevin/p5.plotSvg/README.md

 ## Quickstart Installation

 First, include `p5.plotSvg.js` in your project.
 You can do this by linking to an online copy of p5.plotSvg at [unpkg.com](https://unpkg.com/p5.plotsvg@0.1.2/lib/p5.plotSvg.js) or
 [cdn.jsdelivr.net](https://cdn.jsdelivr.net/npm/p5.plotsvg@latest/lib/p5.plotSvg.js) in your `index.html` file.
-Alternatively, you can link to a local copy of p5.plotSvg.js, which you can download from this GitHub repo, [here](hhttps://raw.githubusercontent.com/golanlevin/p5.plotSvg/refs/heads/main/lib/p5.plotSvg.js).
-This example shows one way to include `p5.plotSvg.js` in your project's `index.html` file:
+Alternatively, you can link to a local copy of p5.plotSvg.js, which you can download from this GitHub repo, [here](https://raw.githubusercontent.com/golanlevin/p5.plotSvg/refs/heads/main/lib/p5.plotSvg.js).
+The following example shows one way to include `p5.plotSvg.js` in your project's `index.html` file:

 ```
 <!-- This is the index.html file -->